Ryuu-64/File-Path-Reference-Generator/README.md

 The file hierarchy is the same as the file browser, and the file path field name is the same as the actual file name, with the following exceptions:

-1. Folder path references are suffixed with _ (folder path names are suffixed with /)
+1. The folder path field names have a $ prefix
-2. File name is not a valid field name
+2. The filename is not a valid field name
-   1. Add a $ sign to file field names that start with a number or name [java keywords, reserved words, or special literals](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/_keywords.html).
+   1. File field names starting with a number or named [java keywords, reserved words, or special literals](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/_keywords.html) have $ prefix
-   2. Other illegal characters will be replaced by _
+   2. Other illegal characters are replaced with _
-3. The path generator will automatically identify the file suffix and generate a static inner class named $suffix to record all file suffixes
+3. The path generator will record the file suffix and generate a static inner class named $SUFFIX at the end

 ## About